TartiNft/.github/profile/README.md

 Tartsists and Tartis can be transferred and/or sold on public marketplaces such as OpenSea.io like any other NFT.
 Tartis can be transferred independent of Tartists.

+**Royalties** New 2023/08/01

+A Tartist owner can now allow other people to mint Tartis using their Tartist.
+The mineter will be the owner of the Tarti and must pay a royalty to the owner of the Tartist.
+The Tartist owner sets the royalty rate.
+If the royalty rate is set to 0 (default), then only the Tartist owner can mint Tartis.
+If the royalty rate is greater than zero, then the Tartist is available for hire to create new Tartis for anyone who pays.

+Bug/feature: If the Royalty rate is set, then the owner of the Tartist must also pay the royalty, which gets paid back to themselves.
+I might change/fix this before mainnet.

 ### Built With

 - Solidity